 Without it, you’re at risk for tearing.
 Which really, really sucks.
 Remember what I said about bacteria?
 Now, you may quickly realize that your butthole is very tight.
 In porn, everyone makes it look so easy.
 But the thing is, if it hurts, it’s your body telling you, “Hey, we aren’t ready for this yet.”

-Porn actors stretch themselves using dildos and buttplugs so that they’re ready to take giant cocks.
+Porn actors stretch themselves using dildos and buttplugs so that they’re ready to perform with large male co-stars.
 You can do that too, if you’re planning on being a bottom.
 Spend your first few intimacy sessions with your partner using a dildo and work up to your partner.
 It’ll make the experience more intimate and give you guys some experience knowing what you and your partner enjoy.

 Don’t rush into your first time– it can make it painful and unenjoyable.
 And finally, the best thing a top can do for a bottom is provide protection.
 We strongly recommend condoms for anal sex.